Estimated reading time: 13 minutes

 The statute does not define what cannabis, hemp or the like is prohibited in a motor vehicle, in contrast with numerous other Minnesota Statutes which do.

 Police need to identify what suspected cannabis or product is.
 This is why the person stopped should never say or admit what it is.

-For more on this, see my page: Identification of Marijuana, THC, Plants.
+For more on this, see:

+Identification of Marijuana, THC, Plants.

 “Use” of Marijuana in a Motor Vehicle

-And “use” of cannabis in a motor vehicle when the vehicle is on a street or highway, was new since 2023.
+And “use” of cannabis in a motor vehicle when the vehicle is on a street or highway, was new in 2023.
 Now, if the drivers admits “using” cannabis “in a motor vehicle when the vehicle is on a street or highway,” the state will have evidence of such “use.”
 Or if police observe such use.

 For those few cases where the State is charging a “use in a motor vehicle” crime,” they have a problem.
 They don’t clearly define what “use in a motor vehicle” means.

 And the government must have evidence of a temporal connection, or nexus, between “use” and “in motor vehicle.”
 So, not “use in” unless the act of consumption happened in a motor vehicle.
 Make them prove it.
-Don’t admit it: How to Avoid a Marijuana Arrest in a Car: Nine Tips.
+Don’t admit it:

+How to Avoid a Marijuana Arrest in a Car: Nine Tips.

-But the state may be tempted to push the envelope and claim illegal use in a motor vehicle when the vehicle is on a street or highway, without direct evidence to support that suspicion.
+But the state may be tempted to push the envelope and claim illegal use of marijuana in a motor vehicle when the vehicle is on a street or highway, without direct evidence to support that suspicion.
 In such cases, the defense attorney should request a jury instruction that circumstantial evidence susceptible to an inference of innocence is reasonable doubt.

 Defense: No Packaging or Container At All

 That seems like a possible drafting error, where the legislature’s effort to mirror the alcohol “open container law.”
 When we look at the Minnesota Statute Section just before this one, it’s Minn.
-Stat. §169A.35 “Open Bottle Law.”
+Stat. § 169A.35 “Open Bottle Law.”
 And Minn.
-Stat. §169A.36 “Open Package Law” relating cannabis in a motor vehicle, is worded nearly identically.
+Stat. § 169A.36 “Open Package Law” relating cannabis in a motor vehicle, is worded nearly identically.
 But did this twinning go too far?
 (A liquid will always be in a container or packaged, when in a motor vehicle.)
 But due process requires a criminal statute to give notice about what specific conduct is criminalized.

 And so we now have written into the statute these exceptions: